 ENG 324.
-Methods of Teaching English.
-Content will address the issues of planning, teacher/student interaction, literacy skills, pedagogy for various genres of literature, technology and instructional aids, assessment and grading procedures.
-Required of English majors pursuing secondary education certification, prior to student teaching.
+Methods of Teaching High School English.
+Content will focus on teaching English Language Arts at the high school level and will address the issues of planning, teacher/student interaction, literacy skills, pedagogy for various genres of literature, technology and instructional aids, assessment and grading procedures.
+Required of English majors pursuing middle school and high school licensure, prior to student teaching.
 Open to all English majors interested in teaching.
+Corequisite: ENG 325.
 Prerequisite: Acceptance to the Wheaton Teacher Education Program (WheTEP) or the instructor’s approval.
 (2)

 Believing that the ability to write well is one of the marks of educated men and women, the English Department offers to students in all departments of the College opportunities to study and to practice various types of writing.
-Successful completion of the freshman writing requirement is a prerequisite for enrollment in any upper division writing course.
+Successful completion of the First Year Writing Competency requirement is a prerequisite for enrollment in any upper division writing course.

 Students should fulfill the writing requirement in their first year so that they will be introduced to ideas and skills that will be crucial for their progress through their liberal arts education.
 All students must complete the writing requirement by the end of their sophomore year.
 Since writing is a life-long skill, students are encouraged to take additional writing courses beyond Composition and Research.

-You may satisfy the writing requirement by takingand earning a grade of C or higher.
+You may satisfy the writing requirement by taking(4 hours) and earning a grade of C or higher.

-You may satisfy the writing requirement by takingand earning a grade of C or higher if:
+You may satisfy the writing requirement by taking(2 hours) and earning a grade of C or higher if:

-You score a 3 on the LANGUAGE/Composition Advanced Placement.
+You score a 3 on the LANGUAGE/Composition Advanced Placement exam.

-Options to Waive the Requirement with Academic Credit
+Options to Fulfill the Requirement with Academic Credit

 If you score a 4 or 5 on the LANGUAGE/Composition Advanced Placement exam, you earn 4 semester hours of writing credit and have completed the writing requirement.